 Will my boobs EVER come back?

-A little while ago I wrote an article about The eight stages of breastfeeding mum boobs: From show-stopping to flat as a pancake – and I know, the title of the story was pretty depressing!
+A little while ago I wrote an article called The eight stages of breastfeeding mum boobs: From show-stopping to flat as a pancake – and I know, the title of the story was pretty depressing!
 But it’s true, right?
-When you go from sporting porn star hard, Wonder Woman-esk breastfeeding boobs to two floppy, perhaps lopsided, pikelets on your chest after weaning, it’s like one mum boobage extreme to the other.
+When you go from sporting porn-star hard, Wonder Woman-type breastfeeding boobs to two floppy, possibly lopsided, pikelets on your chest after weaning, it’s like one mum boobage extreme to the other.

-And yes, while we are incredibly grateful to our ‘girls’ for all they have done for our babies – nourished them, soothed them and often breastfed them to sleep (thank you, thank you boobs) – there comes a time when we all look at our chest in the mirror with an expression of non-recognition.
+And yes, while we are incredibly grateful to our ‘girls’ for all they have done for our babies – nourished them, soothed them and often breastfed them to sleep (thank you, thank you, boobs) – there comes a time when we all look at our chest in the mirror and just don’t recognise what we see there.

 It’s like they have sort of recovered from that whole journey and are now, two years after weaning my youngest, looking a little more like themselves again.

 I did a little research after this most delightful discovery of mine and learned a few things about what happens to our boobs after breastfeeding.

 When we breastfeed, our boobs experience a big change in both their appearance and feel.
 All that milk-producing results in dense fatty breast tissue (what makes you look like you’ve had a ‘breastfeeding deluxe’ boob job at the time), but after weaning?
 Well, it’s pretty common to have droopy boobs because while the skin containing our breasts has stretched, the tissue inside it is shrinking; this is especially the case if you have a sudden drop in weight.